5 “Healthy” Habits That Slow Your Weight LossArticle posted in: Diet & Nutrition

 2. You always opt for “fat-free”

 While it’s good to be mindful of how much fat you’re eating―especially when it comes to saturated and trans fats―don’t be fooled into thinking that just because a food is fat-free or low-fat, it’s healthy.
 In the case of many processed foods, low-fat and fat-free versions often contain just as many calories as their full-fat counterparts.
 Plus, many of these foods have more salt and sugar to make up for the flavor and texture that are removed with the fat.
+These are not always the best foods to lose weight.

 The other thing to keep in mind is that fat is associated with satiety, or that full feeling you get after eating just enough.
 By removing too much of it from your diet, you risk never quite achieving that full feeling.
 This might explain why, in a 2012 review published in the European Journal of Nutrition, 18 of 25 studies reported lower body weights, less weight gain, or a lower risk for obesity among full-fat dairy eaters, and none suggested low-fat dairy had any superiority in terms of weight loss.